 Gummies are an excellent intro to taking CBD internally.
 Apart from being a spoonful-of-sugar approach to medication, they come in comparably lower doses - usually 15-30 mg - and they are easy to double up or split in half as needed.

-These CBD gummies from Potluck and capsules from Miss Envy are “full-spectrum” as opposed to CBD “isolates”, or purified CBD.
+These CBD gummies from Potluck are “full-spectrum” as opposed to CBD “isolates”, or purified CBD.
 This describes how the cannabidiol has been extracted from the hemp plant - it means the extract includes other helpful cannabinoids, terpenes, and trace amounts (0.3%) of THC.

 All these create an “entourage effect” or a synergy between the compounds, each one making the others more effective.
 There have been studies suggesting that full or broad-spectrum CBD is superior to CBD isolates, although both appear to have advantages.